aureola-codes/awesome-accessories/README.md

 A Unity package containing accessories &amp; utilities that I use in all of my Unity projects.

-**Important:** This project currently is a **work in progress** as new services are added or existing ones are updated.
-There will be breaking changes in the future!
-Although I will try to be as transparent as possible about these changes, things may break.
-Keep that in mind.
-My advice is to test things thoroughly when updates are made.

 ## Prerequisites

 The following packages are required: